alpacahq/alpaca-trade-api-python/README.md

 object.
 Its `_raw` property returns the original raw primitive data unmarshaled from the response JSON text.

+When a REST API call sees the 429 status code, this library retries 3 times by default, with 3 seconds apart between each call.
+These are configurable with the following environment variables.

+- APCA_MAX_RETRY: the number of subsequent API calls to retry, defaults to 3
+- APCA_RETRY_WAIT: seconds to wait between each call, defaults to 3

 ### REST.get_account()
 Calls `GET /account` and returns an `Account` entity.